lqd-io/liquid-sdk-ios/README.md

 ### 4. Personalize your app (with dynamic variables)

-You can transform any old-fashioned static variable into a "liquid" dynamic variable just by replacing it with a Liquid method.
+You can transform any old-fashioned static variable into a "Liquid" dynamic variable just by replacing it with a Liquid method.
 You can use a dynamic variable like this:

     NSString *text = [[Liquid sharedInstance] stringForKey:@"welcomeText" fallback:@"Welcome to our App"];

 Default values of your dynamic variables are defined on a Property List file `LiquidVariables.plist` that you should create first (check an example at `Liquid/LiquidVariables_example.plist`).
-These values will be assumed in the first launch of your app (event if no Internet connection is available).
+These values will be assumed in the first launch of your app (event if no internet connection is available).

 For the example above, this Property List file could include a single entry with the value `"Welcome to Liquid"` for key `welcomeText`.

 ### Full documentation

-We recommend you to read the full documentation at [http://lqd.io/documentation/](http://lqd.io/documentation/).
+We recommend you to read the full documentation at [http://lqd.io/documentation](http://lqd.io/documentation).

 # Author